 Dye elevated each fairway to enhance views of the beach and ocean, and carved holes between impressive dunes that serve as both hazards and occasional shields from the winds off the water.
 Most holes are, surprisingly, generous off the tee.
 But when you mix in the those ocean winds and the vast expanses of sand that line the elevated fairways and the "wow" factor gets amped up in a hurry.
 No matter your score for the day's round, you will have a smile on your face as you recount the highs and lows of the round in the beautiful clubhouse.

 All of which makes the Ocean Course a bucket-list item.
 The luxury of the resort, notably its five-star Sanctuary Hotel, makes it a destination.

 The Ocean Course: 866.224.2612

 Call it the anti-Ocean Course, even if Dye designed both (Harbour Town in partnership with Jack Nicklaus).
-The fact most of the world's finest players call this tight, twisting beauty one of their favorites every year serves as evidence to its timeless quality - after all, 2018 will mark the 50th anniversary of both golf course and tournament.
+The fact most of the world's finest players call this tight, twisting beauty one of their favorites every year serves as evidence to its timeless quality - now more than a half century since its and the launch of the PGA tournament.

 Demanding tee shots through narrow corridors negate some of the advantages of the modern "big hitters" and rewards accuracy over pure length.
 That also comes into play when trying to hit the small, firm greens.
 Harbour Town's finishing stretch - the dogleg-left par-4 16th, the scenic but difficult par-3 17th and the famed finishing 18th with the Harbour Town Lighthouse on the horizon - has tested, and bested, the greats of golf.